Israel Launches Over 500 Airstrikes on Gaza Overnight

-The Thai foreign ministry reported that 12 Thai nationals have been killed, 11 have been kidnapped, and eight have been injured since the start of the conflict.
-Approximately 30,000 Thai nationals reside in Israel, with 5,000 in the Gaza Strip.
+The Thai foreign ministry revealed that 12 Thai nationals have been killed, 11 kidnapped, and eight wounded amid the conflict.
+Around 30,000 Thais live in Israel, including 5,000 in Gaza.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.